TSprech/EE490_Senior_Design_Project/docs/Writerside/topics/Mechanical.md

 To secure the charger PCB, retaining features like slots, pillars, and clips were added to the design.
 Simple solutions like tape, hot glue, or drilled-holes with screws were deemed insufficient.

-### Importing the MPPT Converter Board Model

-The 3D STEP model of the completed MPPT converter board was imported into the assembly.
-The CAD model represents the board with all components populated and signal traces connected.

-### MPPT Converter Board Placement

-The MPPT converter board was incorporated into the existing platform model.
-The CAD model illustrates the board's position, ensuring proper securement and accessibility for connection to the solar panels.

-#### Retaining Features

-Retaining features were added to secure the MPPT converter board on the platform.
-As with the charger board, tape, hot glue, or drilled-holes with screws were not considered sufficient.

 ## Solar Panel Connection

 A detailed description of how the solar panels will connect to the MPPT converter board was prepared, including a description of the connectors, wires, and routes used for the connections.